Diamond turning: Quality control

 Despite all the automation involved in the diamond turning process, the human operator still plays the main role in achieving the final result.
 Quality control is a major part of the diamond turning process and is required after each stage of machining, sometimes after each pass of the cutting tool.
 If it is not detected immediately, even a minute error during any of the cutting stages results in a defective part.
 The extremely high requirements for quality of diamond-turned optics leave virtually no room for error.

 The SPDT manufacturing process produces a relatively high percentage of defective parts, which must be discarded.
 As a result, the manufacturing costs are high compared to conventional polishing methods.
 Even with the relatively high volume of optical components manufactured using the SPDT process, this process cannot be classified as mass production, especially when compared with production of polished optics.
 Each diamond-turned optical element is manufactured on an individual basis with extensive manual labor.

+History

+Research into single-point diamond turning began in the late 1940s with Philips in the Netherlands, while Lawrence Livermore National Laboratory (LLNL) pioneered SPDT in the mid-1960s.
+By 1979, LLNL received funding to transfer this technology to private industry.

+LLNL initially focused on two-axis machining for axisymmetric surfaces and developed the Large Optics Diamond Turning Machine (LDTM), a highly accurate lathe.
+They also experimented with freeform surfaces using fast tool servos and XZC (slow tool servo) turning, leading to applications like wavefront correctors for lasers.

+Three-axis turning became more common in the early 1990s as diamond quality improved.
+Companies like Zeiss began producing refractive lenses for infrared optics, advancing freeform optical manufacturing.
+By 2002, interest in freeform shapes had expanded, especially in focusing lenses.
+Early applications included Polaroid’s SX-70 camera, and fast tool servos enabled rapid production of non-axisymmetric surfaces for contact lenses.